owowed/oxi/README.md

 At the moment, documentation about these methods are available inside the source code in `src` as JSDoc comments.

+For upcoming release tag of this package, see the [`package`](https://github.com/owowed/oxi/tree/package).

 ## Contributing

 If you have any ideas for new userscripts or improvements to existing ones, feel free to fork this repository and submit a pull request.

-Please follow [Angular's Commit Message Format guidelines](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format) when contributing.
+For commit message, we follow very similiar style to [Angular's Commit Message Format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format).

 ## License